WVMT: WVMT

 By 1994, WVMT had shifted its music programming entirely to oldies, and had also incorporated some talk shows.
 By 1999, the station had formally moved to an all-talk format.
 Paul Goldman's company, Sison Broadcasting, purchased WVMT and WXXX in 1997.
 In October 2018, the sale of WVMT and WXXX to Vox AM/FM LLC was announced, pending FCC approval.
 Vox took over the stations under a local marketing agreement (LMA) on January 1, 2019.
 No FCC application was filed, and the stations remain in the hands of Sison Broadcasting.

+On March 9, 2026, WVMT began simulcasting on WCPV (101.3 FM) in Essex, New York.